Kirkbymoorside

 North Yorkshire

-Kirkbymoorside is a town in the Ryedale district of North Yorkshire.
+Kirkbymoorside is a town in the Ryedale former district of North Yorkshire.

 The town is just outside the southern edge of the North York Moors National Park, between Thirsk and Scarborough on the A170.